Custom Search

 ‘Like what?’

 ‘Well… are you religious?’
 He said yes.
 I said, ‘Me too!
-Are you Christian or Buddhist?’
+Are you Christian or another religion?’

 ‘Christian.’